Blockstream/gdk/docs/source/gdk-json.rst

         "log_level": "info",
     }

-:datadir: A directory which gdk will use to store encrypted data relating to
+:datadir: Mandatory.
+A directory which gdk will use to store encrypted data
-         sessions.
-Mandatory for single-sig sessions.
-If omitted for multisig sessions, no local storage will be used.
-Note that this will significantly decrease the performance of some calls and make login in particular much slower.
+          relating to sessions.
 :tordir: An optional directory for tor state data, used when the internal tor
          implementation is enabled in :ref:`net-params`.
 Note that each process using the library at the same time requires its own distinct directory.